Electronic correlations and flattened band in magnetic Weyl semimetal candidate Co3Sn2S2

-Electronic correlations, which is a type of many-body interactions---Coulomb interactions between electrons, lie at the heart of condensed matter physics due to their crucial roles in producing a variety of novel quantum phenomena, such as unconventional superconductivity \cite{Bednorz, Hosono}, heavy-fermion behavior \cite{Stewart, Steglich}, and Mott insulation \cite{XGWen}.
+Electronic correlations, which is a type of many-body interactions---Coulomb interactions between electrons, lie at the heart of condensed matter physics due to their crucial roles in producing a variety of novel quantum phenomena, such as unconventional superconductivity \cite{Bednorz, Hosono}, heavy-fermion behavior \cite{Stewart, Steglich}, and Mott insulation \cite{Imada, Kotliar, XGWen, Morosan}.
 Thus, theoretical predictions and experimental observations of topological quantum states in real materials with significant electronic correlations have generated tremendous interest in the scientific community \cite{SCZhang_TMI, Balents_NP, Coleman_TKI, Xiangang Wan}.
 Therein, Weyl semimetals (WSMs) represent a kind of topological quantum states which host pairs of bulk Weyl cones and surface Fermi arcs connecting pairs of Weyl points with opposite chirality \cite{Xiangang Wan, A. A. Burkov, Gang Xu, Hongming Weng, Shin-Ming Huang,Su-Yang Xu1, B. Q. Lv, Chandra Shekhar, L. X. Yang, Z. K. Liu, Soluyanov}.
 Recently, theoretical studies indicate that sufficiently strong electronic correlations can gap out bulk Weyl nodes and thus break WSM states \cite{Aji, Kim, ZWang_1, Abanin, Nomura, ZWang_2, HYao, Nagaosa, PYe, Rache, Roy}.
-Therefore, it is significant to further investigate whether a WSM state predicted in a non-interacting single-particle picture still exists in the presence of electronic correlations \cite{NPOng, Kuroda, DaiX, LaiHH, HQYuan}.
+Therefore, if a system which is predicted to exhibit a WSM phase in a non-interacting single-particle picture has nonnegligible electronic correlations, it will be significant to investigate the influence of electronic correlations on its predicted WSM state \cite{NPOng, Kuroda, DaiX, LaiHH, HQYuan}.
 Additionally, several correlated electron systems, such as kagome-lattice compounds \cite{Zengchanggan, JXYin} and heavy-fermion materials \cite{NLWang_1}, have been reported to host flat bands (i.e., dispersionless bands) which can provide a footstone for the emergence of various quantum phenomena, including superconductivity \cite{Imada_1, Peotta}, ferromagnetism \cite{Mielke, Tasaki} and fractional quantum Hall effect \cite{Tang, DasSarma, Neupert, ShengDN}.
 Nonetheless, electronic-correlation-induced flat bands have rarely been observed in WSMs.
 Lately, single-particle \textit{ab initio} predictions of WSM states in 3\textit{d}-transition-metal compounds shed light on searching for correlated WSMs with flat bands, owing to the intimate association between the weak spatial extension of 3\textit{d} orbitals and large Coulomb interactions \cite{Qiunan Xu, Enke Liu, Hechang Lei, Yanghao}.